-Credit Risk: Maryland State Law prescribed that local government units, such as the School System, must deposit its cash in banks transacting business in the State of Maryland, and that such banks must secure any deposits in excess of Federal Deposit Insurance Corporation (FDIC) insurance levels with collateral whose market value is at least equal to the deposits.
-Through December 31, 2012, all deposits held in noninterest-bearing accounts are fully insured.
+Credit Risk: Maryland State Law prescribes that local government units, such as the School System, must deposit its cash in banks transacting business in the State of Maryland, and that such banks must secure any deposits in excess of Federal Deposit insurance Corporation (FDIC) insurance levels with collateral whose market value is at least equal to the deposits.
 Any cash deposit exceeding the FDIC insurance level will require collateralization.
+Beginning January 1, 2013, FDIC coverage limits are applied to total noninterest-bearing accounts separately from interest-bearing accounts.
 Additionally, a compensating balance agreement exists with the Board's primary financial institution.
 This non-interest bearing deposit is maintained in lieu of cash payments for standard bank services.
-The required average balance totaled \$250,000 as of June 30, 2013.
+The required average balance totaled \$250,000 at June 30, 2014.